THE GOLDEN RULE

 The vast majority of people in human society do the work that makes that society possible, and this work is overwhelmingly cooperative.
 Thus farmers depend on truck drivers to get their crop to market, and depend on teachers to teach their children to read and doctors to provide medical care when needed, etc. etc.

-People who do the real work of society thus intuitively understand that the Golden Rule is vital.
+People who do the real work of society are the ones who thus most intuitively understand that the Golden Rule is vital.
 They understand this no matter what other religious (or anti-religious) beliefs they may or may not have.
 This is why any religion that did not embrace the Golden Rule could never have gained widespread acceptance.

 Among working class people (in the broad sense of everybody except the small oppressive ruling elites that have great wealth and privilege and power) the Golden Rule is considered the basis of morality.
 In virtually any gathering of ordinary people where a social decision is to be made, people defend their opinion by arguing that it is the one that is most consistent with the Golden Rule.
 Seldom will anybody explicitly deny the moral authority of the Golden Rule, even if they don't want to follow it.

 The vast majority of people honor and respect the Golden Rule and try as best they can to apply it in the little corner of the world over which they have any real control (as this online book demonstrates).
 Applying the Golden Rule in our society, however is hard.
 It's hard because the ruling elite--that controls all of the major institutions in society and uses its power to manipulate and coerce ordinary people--attacks the Golden Rule, by its actions if not its words.
 The ruling elite refuses to abide by the Golden Rule and does all it can to undermine working class solidarity, which is a key expression of the Golden Rule.
-The fundamental conflict in society is between those who respect the Golden Rule and those who have contempt for it.
+The fundamental conflict in society is between those who respect the Golden Rule by supporting the egalitarian values of no-rich-and-no-poor equality and mutual aid and fairness, and those who have contempt for it.

 1.Different religions at different times have varied with respect to whether "others" referred to people of different religions or not.
 But regardless of whether society was conceived as universal or tribal, the Golden Rule was understood as the proper basis of behavior within it.